toru173/nomi-discord-python/README.md

 ## Installation and Use

 There are a lot of steps, but don't worry - they are all easy steps.
 You can use the [Table of Contents](https://github.blog/changelog/2021-04-13-table-of-contents-support-in-markdown-files/) feature if you get lost.
-Each section can open and close if you click on the disclosure arrow next to the heading.
+Each section can open and close if you click on the disclosure arrow to the left of the heading.

 > [!NOTE]
 > The screenshots in this readme are from macOS, but this will run on Windows and Linux too.
 The script you need to run might have a different extension - for example, it might be called 'setup.bat' instead of 'setup.command' - but it's still the same script!